joncursi/eslint-config/README.md

 ## Configure ESLint

-To configure [eslint](https://eslint.org/), add the following to your `package.json` file so that ESLint will discover the configuration this repository provides from within your `node_modules` folder, and run on `*.js` files every time you create a new commit:
+To configure [eslint](https://eslint.org/), add the following to your `package.json` file.
+This will allow ESLint to discover the configuration this repository provides from within your `node_modules` folder, and will check your `*.js` files for infractions every time you create a new commit:

 ```json
 ...